 THE MAGIC FAN by Keith Baker (Harcourt, 1989).
 The story of Yoshi, who loves to build, and how he realizes he can rebuild the village, even without the magic fan.
 A uniquely designed picture book with pages cut like fans.
 Ages 4-up.

 PASSAGE TO FREEDOM: THE SUGIHARA STORY by Ken Mochizuki, illustrated by Dom Lee, with an afterword by Hiroki Sugihara (Lee & Low, 1997).
 A fictionalized account about the Japanese consul to Lithuania, who defied the refusals of his government and saved the lives of thousands of Jewish refugees.
 Told from the point of his son, Hiroki Sugihara, at age five.
-Non-fiction.
 Ages 5-up.

 SHIZUKO’S DAUGHTER by Kyoki Mori (Holt, 1993).
 When her mother commits suicide, Yuki struggles against her loneliness and their shared qualities that challenge cultural expectations.
 Ages 12-up.

 TSUBU THE LITTLE SNAIL by Carol Ann Williams, illustrated by Tatsuro Kiuchi (Simon & Schuster, 1995).
-A retelling of a baby snail given by the Water God to a rice farmer and his wife to raise as their son.
+A baby snail given by the Water God to a rice farmer and his wife to raise as their son.
 The snail goes on to marry a kind-hearted young woman, and they all are rewarded for their patience, respect, and love.
-Note at the back gives history of the author's relationship to this story.
+Note at the back gives history of the author’s relationship to this story.
 Ages 4-up.

 WABI SABI by Mark Reibstein, illustrated by Ed Young (Little Brown, 2008).
 “Wabi Sabi” is the Japanese concept of the beauty of impermanence.
 In WABI SABI, it’s also the name of a cat driven to learn what his name means… Told in haiku and sparse prose, and illustrated in collage, WABI SABI beautifully explores the concept of wabi sabi and is an altogether lovely and elegant picture book.
 Ages 4-up.
 Recommendation by Greg Leitich Smith.